 Oxygen Deficiency.
 An atmosphere having less than the normal percentage of oxygen found in normal air.
 Normal air contains 21% oxygen at sea level.
+OSHA defines oxygen deficient as less than 19.5% oxygen by volume.

 Particularly Hazardous Substances.
-Particularly hazardous substances are select carcinogens, reproductive toxins and chemicals with a high degree of acute toxicity.
+Particularly hazardous substances are select carcinogens, reproductive toxins, and chemicals with a high degree of acute toxicity.

 Permissible Exposure Limit (PEL).
 An exposure limit that is published and enforced by OSHA as a legal standard.
 PEL may be either a time-weighted-average (TWA) exposure limit (8 hour), a 15-minute short term exposure limit (STEL), or a ceiling (C).
-The PELs are found in Tables Z-1,Z-2, or Z-3 of OSHA regulations 1910.1000 (See also TLV).
+The PELs are found in Tables Z-1, Z-2, or Z-3 of OSHA regulations 1910.1000 (See also TLV).

 Personnel Protective Equipment (PPE).
 Any devices or clothing worn by the worker to protect against hazards in the environment.
-Examples include: respirators, gloves, and chemical splash goggles.
+Examples include respirators, gloves, and chemical splash goggles.

 Physical Hazard.
-A chemical that has scientifically valid evidence proving it to be a combustible liquid, a compressed gas, explosive, flammable, an organic peroxide, an oxidizer, pyrophoric, unstable (reactive) or water-reactive.
+A chemical for which there is scientifically valid evidence that it is a combustible liquid, a compressed gas, explosive, flammable, an organic peroxide, an oxidizer, pyrophoric, unstable (reactive), or water reactive.